Interstate 95 in New Hampshire: Later history

 The widening of the New Hampshire Turnpike to eight lanes began in early 1973 and required the acquisition of 271 properties and the rebuilding of several bridges.
 During construction, several major holiday backups—some as long as 14 mi—plagued the turnpike.
 The Hampton toll plaza was relocated north and expanded in February 1977, coinciding with the completion of the widening project.
 Toll collection was temporarily suspended from 1979 until 1981 to encourage motorists to switch from the congested NH 101.
-The turnpike was planned to have several service plazas with concessions, but they were later scrapped in favor of liquor stores.
 The New Hampshire Liquor Commission opened its southbound Hampton store on the turnpike in 1981, which was followed by the northbound outlet in 1992.